 Council recognises local communities can offer a wealth of knowledge about their neighbourhood.
 For this reason, Council is seeking input from local residents to help identify the active transport needs in your community.

-Community Planning Teams (CPT), made up of various local representatives, will be formed in each Active Communities suburb to share ideas and suggestions.
+Community Planning Teams (CPT), made up of various local residents and representatives, will be formed in each Active Communities suburb to share ideas and suggestions.

 Council will keep local communities updated throughout the project through community information sessions, newsletters and updates to this website.

-To nominate for a Community Planning Team, make a suggestion or to receive regular updates, you can:
+To nominate for a Community Planning Team in Chermside or Wynnum, make a suggestion or to receive regular updates, you can:

 - email the project team